mmoreram/ControllerExtraBundle/README.md

 the new `Address` instance.

 New entities are just created with a simple `new()`, so they are not persisted.
-By default, they will be persisted using `default` manager, but you can disable this feature using `persist` option.
+By default, they will be persisted using configured manager, but you can disable this feature using `persist` option.

-You can also change manager using `manager` option.

 ``` php
 <?php